What To Do if You’re Worried About Your Child’s Mental Health

 As a parent, it can be difficult to tell when your child is feeling mentally and emotionally unwell.
 It’s normal for them to go through ups and downs as they grow up, and most teens experience similar issues.
 However, some warning signs indicate your child may need extra help dealing with their emotions.

-As a parent, you want your child to be happy, healthy, and successful throughout their life.
+You want your child to be happy, healthy, and successful throughout their life.
 But sometimes, children experience anxiety, depression, or other conditions that can get in the way of achieving these goals.
 If you are worried about your child’s mental health, you can take steps to help them find support, get treatment, and live a happy, healthy life.

-As a parent, there’s nothing more terrifying than the thought of your child being hurt or going through something harmful.
+There’s nothing more terrifying than the thought of your child being hurt or going through something harmful.
 You’re always there for them and want to protect them from pain.

-As a parent, you care deeply about your child and want to ensure they enjoy a happy and healthy childhood and adolescence.
+You care deeply about your child and want to ensure they enjoy a happy and healthy childhood and adolescence.
 But, unlike physical conditions, mental health (or mental illness) is not so easily diagnosed.
 Mental health problems often manifest as a change in behaviour, a failure to thrive, depression, or anxiety.
 Children who experience this are often resistant to seeking help, and it can be difficult to identify a problem.
 But as a parent, it’s your job to step in and seek help if you’re not confident your child is okay.

 When a teenager struggles with mental health, it can be hard to know what to do and how to help.
 Sometimes, teenagers may not want to admit to their issues or may not be comfortable talking to their parents or guardians about what’s wrong.
 Other times, there may only be small signs that things are not quite right, such as changes in behaviour, mood, or school performance.
 However, in some cases, teenagers may be facing bigger disruptions in their life, such as substance abuse, homelessness, and difficulties at home.
 Regardless, parents should treat mental health concerns as serious matters and encourage them to get help before things get worse.